HirotheChamp/HirotheChamp.github.io/README.md

 ## Room for Improvement

-* Code will be tested more thoroughly to prevent mistakes
+* Code will be tested more thoroughly to prevent mistakes and test for bugs
-* Files and folders will be labeled and organized far superior in the future